elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 So what is "so good."
 Good question, I will leave this as an exercise for the reader.
 Just kidding; This is a TODO since like I said in the introduction, this article is a collection of my thoughts on Canada that come to mind.
 I also try to keep it as articulate and cohesive as possible, rather than vomit words.
-I aswell try to add my quirks and humor where I can.
+I also try to add my quirks and humor where I can.

 ### National Defence